About me

 • Conference Articles

-[13] Ghosh, R., You, C., Venkatakrishnan, R., & Lok, B. (To appear).
+[4] Ghosh, R., You, C., Venkatakrishnan, R., & Lok, B. (2025).
 The impact of health literacy in a virtual agent intervention addressing barriers to cancer clinical trial participation.
-Proceedings of the 13th International Conference on Human‑Agent Interaction, 1–8
+Proceedings of the 13th International Conference on Human-Agent Interaction, 76–86.

-[12] Ghosh, R., You, C., Venkatakrishnan, R., & Lok, B. (To appear).
+[3] Ghosh, R., You, C., Venkatakrishnan, R., & Lok, B. (2025).
 Exploring the influence of multiple virtual agents for addressing barriers to cancer clinical trial participation.
-Proceedings of the 25th ACM International Conference on Intelligent Virtual Agents, 1–8
+Proceedings of the 25th ACM International Conference on Intelligent Virtual Agents, 1–10.

 • Extended Abstracts, Posters, & Demos